 Figure 1.
 Representative spinal lesions.
 (A) Microphotograph of a coronal spinal section at the lesion epicenter from a hemisected rat stained with cresyl violet (cell bodies, purple) and luxol fast blue (myelin, blue) indicating damage to the grey and white matter concentrated in the left hemicord.
 D, Dorsal; V, Ventral; L, Left; R, Right.
 Scale bar: 1 mm.
 (B) Schematic overlay of the shared proportion of maximal lesion area in a group of rats (n = 6).
 The location of the crossed corticospinal tract in the dorsal funiculus on the right side is shaded in black.

 Table 1.
-Sample scoring sheet.
-Open-field hindlimb locomotor assessment rubric with scores from performance of the rat in the associated video sample obtained one week following a left side hemisection.
-For each parameter, the scoring template is indicated in parentheses.
+Sample locomotor performance scoring rubric.
+For each parameter, the possible scores are indicated in parentheses.
 I, internal; E, external; P, parallel; FL-HL, forelimb-hindlimb.

 Figure 2.
 Representative time course of changes in hindlimb locomotor performance in the open-field in the intact state and for five weeks after a left side thoracic hemisection.
 Performance of the (A) left hindlimb is significantly impaired from intact values during the first three weeks after hemisection, and of the (B) right hindlimb during the first week after hemisection.
 Data are plotted as group mean ± SD (n = 6 per group).
 Statistical analyses were performed with Kruskal-Wallis non-parametric tests supplemented with Dunn’s multiple comparison tests to assess group differences between time points. *p < .05, ***p < .001.